joergboe/testframework/doc/manpage.md

 during the the execution of the appropriate artifact.
 The variable FINS and the function testFinalization have local meaning and are defined in the appropriate script file.

-If the variables TTPN_noPrepsSuite TTPN_noPrepsCase TTPN_noFinsSuite TTPN_noFinsCase are set to a
+If the variables TTPRN_noPrepsSuite TTPRN_noPrepsCase TTPRN_noFinsSuite TTPRN_noFinsCase are set to a
 non empty value the preparation and the finalization of the appropriate artifact is supressed.